How to Write a Viral Blog Post: A Quick Guide to Attract Maximum Eyeballs for Your Content

 The readers usually decide within seconds of opening your content whether your blog post will give them something of value, or if it’s something they can share with people in their circle, or not.

-3. Pay attention to what goes viral each day.
+3. Pay attention to what goes viral each day

-Articles, blog posts, pictures and or videos that go viral on the internet often have something in common.
-Your job is to research and find out what that is, get inspiration and then start from there.
+Articles, blog posts, pictures, and videos that go viral on the internet often have something in common.
+Your job is to research and find out what that is, get inspiration, and then start from there.
 This doesn’t mean blatantly copy someone else’s work, but instead see and observe what makes their posts rise to the top of the content published online.
-Doing this will help you identify common patterns in viral blog posts that you can then use to boost the chances of your own blog post going viral.

 4. Make your blog posts unique and original.

-One way to ensure that your blog earns a reputation is being unique, writing on topics that are relevant and give readers insider information about a subject, industry or niche.
+One way to ensure your blog earns a reputation is being unique, writing on topics that are relevant and give readers insider information about a subject, industry or niche.
 Providing your readers with what they are looking for is a sure way to get them to share you blog across various mediums.

 Even if you wish to talk about some of the more common topics, make sure to present the content in a way that it builds curiosity and eagerness among your readers.
 This way, people will want to read the entire post from the beginning to the end.